rtmigo/linecompress_kt/README.md

 000/001/234.txt
 ```

-The last file usually contains raw text, not yet compressed.
+The last file is a "buffer".
+It contains lines added recently.
+When it gets big enough, it will be
+automatically compressed.

-### Limitations
+# Limitations

 The default maximum file size is 1 million bytes (decimal megabyte).

 This is the size of text data *before* compression.

 The directory will hold up to a billion of these files.
-Thus, the maximum total
-storage size is one decimal petabyte.
+Thus, the maximum total storage size is
+**one decimal petabyte**.
+Again, this is about **uncompressed data**.
+The disk size will be smaller.

-By changing the value of the `subdirs` argument, we change the maximum number of
+By changing the value of the `subdirs` argument, we change the maximum number of files: an increase
-files: an increase in `subdirs` by one means an increase in the number of
-files by a thousand times.
+in `subdirs` by one means an increase in the number of files by a thousand times.

 With the default file size 1MB we get the following limits:

 | subdirs     | file path            | max sum size |
 |-------------|----------------------|--------------|